Insights

 Family digital rules and boundaries

-Many parents/guardians already set digital ground rules, but how do they know if their child is following them?
+Many parents and guardians already set digital ground rules, but how do they know if their child is following them?

-How Joey helps: Joey isn't just about flagging risks-it's about reinforcing trust.
-Parents/guardians can use Joey's insights to have better conversations and adjust rules over time as kids earn more freedom.
+Joey isn't just about flagging risks, it's about reinforcing trust.
+Parents can use Joey's insights to have better conversations and adjust rules over time as kids earn more freedom.

 Want to learn more about setting appropriate boundaries?
 Read our comprehensive guide on the digital ground rules we set in our family.